NCAR/GeoCAT/pages/support.md

 ### Sphinx and Jekyll

-Because Jekyll ignores all directories that begin with an underscore (_css/), Sphinx documentation will not display correctly.
+Sphinx documentation will not display correctly if both Jekyll and Sphinx are in the /docs directory.
+This is due to Jekyll ignoring all directories that begin with an underscore.

 ### Feature Requests

-If you have a feature you would like to see added to this template, please contact [SWES](swes@ucar.edu).
+If you have a feature you would like to see added to this template, please contact [SWES](mailto:swes@ucar.edu).